05/03/2022

 The great force of history comes from the fact that we carry it within us, are unconsciously controlled by it in many ways, and history is literally present in all that we do.James Baldwin

-Our current consciousness is the result of past experiences—achievements, ideas, inventions, challenges, victories, and defeats—the majority of which were enacted, recorded, and assimilated into our collective history long before our lifetimes.
-These shared mythologies play a vital role in the formation of our contemporary perceptions.
-They act as archetypes which legitimize existing systems and perpetuate what is culturally agreed upon to be real and true.
-These milestones, once chronicled, determine who and what is acknowledged, valued, celebrated, preserved, condemned, and forgotten.
+These past milestones—achievements, ideas, innovations, challenges, transgressions, victories, and defeats— once assimilated into our common mythology, serve to legitimize what is culturally agreed upon to be real and true.
+They determine who and what is acknowledged, valued, celebrated, preserved, condemned, and forgotten.